Creates a function for a specific parameterization of the von Bertalanffy and other common growth functions.

-Creates a function for a specific parameterizations of the von Bertalanffy, Gompertz, logistic, Richards, and Schnute-Richards growth functions.
+Creates a function for a specific parameterizations of the von Bertalanffy, Gompertz, logistic, Richards, Schnute, and Schnute-Richards growth functions.
 The resulting function can be used to calculate length(s) from age(s) and specific growth function parameters, which is useful for model-fitting and plotting.
-Equations for each parameterization are shown in the details and with showGrowthFun to see the equations for each growth function.
+Equations for each parameterization are shown in this article and with showGrowthFun

 Usage